mothership-ec/cog-mothership-commerce/readme.md

 # Mothership Commerce

-The `Message\Mothership\Commerce` cogule provides base commerce functionality for Mothership.
+The `Message\Mothership\Commerce` Cogule provides base commerce functionality for Mothership.
 This forms part of the building blocks for both `ECommerce` and `EPOS`.

 ## Installation